4.1 Faculty Research Grants

 - A timetable.

-- Estimates of travel costs should be obtained from the airlines’ website or an online travel company.
+Estimates of travel costs should be obtained from the airlines’ website or an online travel company.
 In order to secure the best price, successful applicants are encouraged to purchase their tickets promptly.
-Faculty members eligible for IFDAs are reminded that IFDA funds may be used without committee review for attendance at professional meetings and other types of faculty development.
-There is a section on the cover sheet for applicants to explain why IFDA funds are not sufficient to cover the expenses in their budget.

-For the application to be considered complete, the applicant must have submitted written reports on previously awarded faculty development grants.
+For the application to be considered complete, the applicant must have submitted written reports on previously awarded faculty research grants.
 The committee will review the file on the most recently funded proposal, and may review files pertaining to earlier grants as well.
-An applicant should regard this information as available to the committee and make reference to it as appropriate.
+An applicant should regard this information as available to the committee and refer to it as appropriate.

-The principal criteria used in evaluating proposals are:
+The principal criteria used in evaluating proposals are listed in order of priority:

 - The qualifications of the member.

-- The feasibility of the plan and the timetable.
+- The feasibility and specificity of the budget, plan and the timetable.

 - The availability of resources and research facilities.